New Hampshire Social Security Disability Attorneys

 What to file for Social Security benefits?
-Let the team at Shaheen & Gordon, P.A. help!
+Let the team of disability lawyers in NH at Shaheen & Gordon, P.A. help!
 We can assist you throughout the entire application process.

 Do you file now?
 Should I speak with a doctor?
 When can I receive benefits?
 All of these questions can be answered in our do's and don'ts section.

 If you are disabled, it may be to your advantage to work with an attorney to file for Social Security Disability benefits.

 Medicaid and Medicare

 Are you eligible for Medicaid or Medicare?
 Find out by working with the team at Shaheen & Gordon, P.A. now!

 What is a "disability" for Social Security purposes?

 A person has to have an injury, disease, or medical condition which prevents that person from engaging in any "substantial gainful activity."
 Basically this means your disability must be so severe as to prevent you from doing not only the work you performed in the past, but also any other type of work within the national economy.
 For instance, if a severe back injury prevents you from returning to a job where heavy lifting is involved, you may be able to do a lighter job, and therefore you would not be entitled to Social Security benefits.